Sounak990/ask-multiple-pdfs-main/README.md

 # ReaderBuddy: Smart PDF Assistant

-> This project is based on the "Chat with Multiple PDFs" tutorial, which you can find on [YouTube](https://youtu.be/dXxQ0LR-3Hg).

 ReaderBuddy is an interactive web application built with Streamlit that allows users to upload multiple PDF documents and engage in a natural language conversation about their content.
 The application leverages a Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers based solely on the information within the uploaded documents.

 ## Core Features